SuleimanFarah/sunpy/GSoC/2018/GSoC-2018-gulshan.md

 - Used to compare hash values of two files efficiently.

-**Note :** For efficiency we put a check first if the file size is different or not.
-It will save time for comparing hashing of big files .
+**Note:** For efficiency we put a check first if the file size is different or not.
+It will save time for comparing hashing of big files.

 ```python
 def compare_hash(file1,file2):